tensorflow/models/resnet/README.md

                              --dataset='cifar10' \
                              --num_gpus=1

-# Note that the training script will not produce any output.
-In the meantime, you can check on its progress using tensorboard:
+# While the model is training, you can also check on its progress using tensorboard:
 tensorboard --logdir=/tmp/resnet_model

 # Evaluate the model.